Sonia-96/MyStudyNotes/Network & Security/Network.md

 <img src="./assets/image-20230130225222620.png" alt="image-20230130225222620" style="zoom:80%;" />

-#### DHCP
+#### DHCP (Dynamic Host Configuration Protocol)

 DHCP is used for **small-scale** IP addresses assignment.
 Server tracks allocated IP addresses or which IP addresses are available.

 DHCP is a client-server protocol.
 When a client just enters a subnet, they doesn't have an IP.
 They need to ask for the server for it.

-There are 4 steps:
+There are 4 steps to assign an IP to a client:

 1. client sends a **broadcast** message "DHCP Discover" to `255.255.255.255`

-2. server broadcasts DHCP OFFER
+2. server broadcasts DHCP Offer

-3. client broadcasts DHCP ACKNOWLEDGE
+3. client broadcasts DHCP Request: choose one from many offers

 4. server broadcasts ACK